data-skeptic/blog/transcripts/2016/predictive-models-on-random-data.md

-#Data Skeptic: Predictive Models on Random Data
+## Predictive Models on Random Data

 **INTRO VOICE-OVER:** Data Skeptic features interviews with experts on topics related to data science, all through the eye of scientific skepticism.